 Winner of the 2003 Silver Medal for Gay/Lesbian Fiction, ForeWord Magazine

-Imre is one of the first openly gay American novels with a happy ending.
+Imre is one of the first openly gay American novels without a tragic ending.
 Described by the author as “a little psychological romance,” the narrative follows two men who meet by chance in a café; in Budapest, where they forge a friendship that leads to a series of mutual revelations and gradual disclosures.
 With its sympathetic characterizations of homosexual men, Imre’s 1906 publication marked a turning point in English literature.

 This edition includes material relating to the novels origins, contemporary writings on homosexuality, other writings by Prime-Stevenson, and a contemporary review.